 “…it’s rare when virtually an entire audience stands immediately.
 That happened twice at this concert: as Leppard walked on stage, and again after the final piece, which garnered several curtain calls.”

-In addition to his fourteen-year tenure as Music Director of the Indianapolis Symphony Orchestra and long association with the English Chamber Orchestra, Raymond Leppard has an impressive list of conducting credits: he has appeared with the New York Philharmonic on numerous occasions, toured with the Chicago Symphony and Detroit Symphony and has conducted many other major orchestras including the Boston Symphony, The Philadelphia Orchestra, Los Angeles Philharmonic, Pittsburgh Symphony, Israel Philharmonic, the BBC Symphony (including the Last Night of the Proms), as well as in all European capital cities and Japan.
+In addition to his fourteen-year tenure as Music Director of the Indianapolis Symphony Orchestra and long association with the English Chamber Orchestra, Mr. Leppard has an impressive list of conducting credits: he has appeared with the New York Philharmonic on numerous occasions, toured with the Chicago Symphony and Detroit Symphony, and has conducted many other major orchestras, including the Boston Symphony, The Philadelphia Orchestra, Los Angeles Philharmonic, Pittsburgh Symphony, Israel Philharmonic, the BBC Symphony (including the Last Night of the Proms), as well as in all European capital cities and Japan.

-The Queen of England has honored Raymond Leppard with the title Commander of the British Empire (CBE).
+The Queen of England has honored Mr. Leppard with the title Commander of the British Empire (CBE).
 For his services to Italian music, the Republic of Italy has conferred upon him the title of Commendatore della Republica Italiana.
-In America, he has received honorary degrees from Purdue University, Butler University and the University of Indianapolis.
+In America, he has received honorary degrees from Purdue University, Butler University, and the University of Indianapolis.

 Born in London, Raymond Leppard was educated at Trinity College, Cambridge.
 He currently resides in the United States.